European stocks drop, kick off May on dour note

 The pan-European STOXX 600 fell 2.5% in a downbeat start to May after the index recorded a 6% gain in April.

-Oil & gas .SXEP, automakers .SXAP, banking .SX7P and technology indexes .SX8P were the biggest drags on the index, falling between 3.6% and 5%.
+Oil & gas, automakers, banking and technology indexes were the biggest drags on the index, falling between 3.6% and 5%.

 Adding to U.S. President Donald Trump’s threat last week to impose tariffs on China, Secretary of State Mike Pompeo said on Sunday there was “a significant amount of evidence” that the new coronavirus emerged from a Chinese laboratory.

-Germany's DAX .GDAXI fell 3.3%, with additional pressure from chipmaker Dialog Semiconductor (DLGS.DE) after it withdrew 2020 outlook.
-France's CAC 40 .FCHI dropped 3.8%.
+Germany’s DAX fell 3.3%, with additional pressure from chipmaker Dialog Semiconductor after it withdrew 2020 outlook.
+France’s CAC 40 dropped 3.8%.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D’Silva)